swiftxml/.github/profile/README.md

 Most project parts have previously been published on [another GitHub account](https://github.com/stefanspringer1) (their version numbers have been reset to 1.0.0 when initiating them here).

+There is a [roadmap](https://github.com/swiftxml/Roadmap)) for things that should or could come for the SwiftXML project.

 The following repositories are part of the SwiftXML project:

 ## XML